 Explore it on Goodreads or Amazon.

-Other books by this author include Sharp, "Payoff", Marked, Vacant
+Other books by this author which I have reviewed include Sharp, "Payoff", Marked, Vacant

 First in the Mindspace Investigation urban fantasy/police procedural based in a dystopian world that fell apart when computer viruses, well, “ate” the world.
 The series is based in Atlanta.

 There was a very real quality to the story, enhanced by Hughes’ treatment of his male protagonist.
 Adam screwed up.
 Big time.
 Now he’s struggling to cope with his addiction, the scorn from everyone with whom he works, and his own attraction to his partner.

 Hughes certainly paints a depressing picture, and yet it feels so accurate in terms of someone battling an addiction.
 Kicking at the 12-step process, kicking at the whole apology requirement, kicking at everyone else who wrecked his life.
 We get a hint of what started the downward spiral, and even that is couched in terms of someone else’s fault.
 I am curious as to whether it turns out to be a “plot” to take him down.
 It would be consistent.
 It appears as if no one likes the guy, and yet he still has some ethics left from which he won’t back down.

 The story is very much from Adam’s point of view.
 It’s all I, I, I, BUT don’t let that or my comments above leave you thinking he’s self-obsessive, it’s simply a convenient device to get us into his head.
 It certainly provides interesting insight into how to interview suspects!
 And there’s the struggle he endures to explain his telepathy to his hostile co-workers.
 Oh, boy.